 - Strengthening the responsibility of automakers and protecting consumers;

-- Motor vehicle accident response;
+- Developing effective motor vehicle accident responses;

 - Restructuring civil liability and insurance policies;